I’m a health and science journalist/writer/editor with a background in biology and ecology.

 After I got that piece of paper, it took me some time to figure out what to do next.
 Eventually, I found my way into a fellowship to write about science on the video team for Business Insider.
 Then I interned for The Scientist where I wrote for print and web.

-Now I’m pursuing a career in science journalism and I’m an active member of the Asian American Journalists Association.
-Based in New York City, I play ultimate (frisbee) in my free time and like to travel (I’m in Sri Lanka in this photo!).
+I’m on the board of the NY chapter of the Asian American Journalists Association.
+Based in New York City, I’m a climber, coach/play ultimate (frisbee) and travel when I can (I’m in Sri Lanka in this photo!).

 To read some of my articles, check out this page.